 So nothing makes a kitchen look brand new faster than a new countertop.
 And few things drain your bank account faster!
 If you are looking for a way to makeover your counters without spending a huge chunk of your kids college fund, consider granite countertop paint.
-You can DIY faux granite countertops with just a few simple tools and a few easy steps.
-And if you follow all the steps and tips from these awesome bloggers who have done the faux granite thing before you, then it will last.
-And maybe someday you will find the funds to remodel with marble or granite.
-Or, maybe you will decide you don’t have to!
+You can DIY faux granite countertops with just a few simple tools and a few easy steps!

 DIY Faux Granite Countertops in Just a Few Easy Steps

-Faux Granite Countertops
+Why Faux Granite Countertops?

 We have some amazing tutorials for you to take you step by step through the process of faux granite countertops.
 But just so you have the basics down, here is a the five “P’s” for painting countertops to look like granite.